lakshmiswetha-ba/F1RacePredictor/README.md

 ##  Visual Insights

-Two key visualizations are included:
+Two key visualizations help interpret the model's performance:

-- **Predicted vs Actual Race Positions** – a bar chart comparing predictions with actual results
+- **[Predicted vs Actual Race Positions](./visuals/position_barchart.png)** – A bar chart comparing model predictions to the real finishing positions.
-- **Feature Importance** – showing which features most influenced predictions
+- **[Feature Importance](./visuals/feature_importance.png)** – Highlights which features had the biggest influence on the model's predictions.

-These charts can be found in the `visuals/` directory.
+You can also explore the raw output in CSV format:

+- **[Predicted vs Actual Data (CSV)](./outputs/predicted_vs_actual.csv)** – Tabular results showing each driver’s actual and predicted finishing positions.

 ##  What I Learned